Are you insured to drive other cars?

 While driving other cars (DOC) is offered as an option on 61 car insurance policies, there’s often limits and exclusions that apply which differ between policies.

-- Cover to drive vehicles other than your own does not come as standard on all policies, even if you have a comprehensive policy
+- Insurance to drive any car does not come as standard on all policies, even if you have a comprehensive policy

 - Read your terms and conditions and/or check with your insurer to clarify the situation